SimpleCodeGR/blog/src/content/posts/When-is-a-program-good-Reverse-engineering-HOUs-compiler.md

 This solution mentioned above is “good” (by Aristotle) but it’s not “perfect” (by me, even though Aristotle’s opinion matters more).
 Because something with this compiler and wine bugs, if you try to print Greek characters through your program it will display them wrong (as a workaround, use Greek with Latin characters, Greeklish, or just English).

 Such a thing is very annoying for a compiler and whole concept meant to work with Greek.
 This actually still makes the program “not good” by Aristotle.
 This must be fixed as well, else the solution is not perfect.
 I believe there are 2 ways to fix this: one is to keep fuck-around-find-out with Wine and the second is to reverse engineer this compiler totally and make a better one.
 Guess which one I find more fun!

+> UPDATE: The Linux port of the compiler now works even with printing Greek characters.
+Everything works now, basically.

 ---